Rezonality/zep/README.md

 [![codecov](https://codecov.io/gh/cmaughan/zep/branch/master/graph/badge.svg)](https://codecov.io/gh/cmaughan/zep)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/cmaughan/zep/blob/master/LICENSE)

+(NOTE: Due to a big merge, the automated builds are currently being repaired.
+The core library is still dependency free, but the demo application needs the MUtils library to be built first.
+This should be fixed by early next week.)

 Zep is a simple embeddable editor, with a rendering agnostic design and optional Vim mode.
 It can be included using a single header.
 Out of the box it can draw to a Qt Widget or an an ImGui window - useful for embedding in a game engine.
 A simple syntax highlighting engine is provided, and can easily be extended.
 Basic theming support is included, and window tabs and vertical/horizontal splits are also available.
 Zep is 'opinionated'